When it comes to your finances, trust is everything. But here’s the thing: fraud can seriously mess things up.

 In other words, the people who handle bookkeeping and financial record-keeping should be different from the people who approve how money is spent.
 That way, mistakes or fraud are more likely to get noticed and reported.

 8. Conduct regular internal audits.

 Find time for consistent internal audits to guard you from bookkeeper fraud and financial statement fraud.
 These audits dive into your books and financial statements to spot any inconsistencies.

 You can do them yourself if you’re confident in accounting, or a financial controller can perform them.
 Plus, these audits don’t just help you spot fraud early, they highlight areas for improvement in your business.

 However, it’s important to note that while audits should occur on a regular basis, you should maintain a level of “surprise” so that potential fraudsters cannot easily anticipate them.

 9. Stay up-to-date on the latest cybersecurity threats and phishing scams.

 Knowing what to look out for will help you protect your business from cyber attacks and identity theft.
 Use reliable security software and educate your team about these risks, too, to reduce the risk of falling victim to cyber fraud or scams.

 How to Prevent Bookkeeper Fraud

-If you’d like to chat with us about how to protect yourself, the controls we recommend, or how to put these practices into place, click here to talk to our Account Executive Tyler Horn.
-Click here to pick a time on his calendar and get started today.
+If you’d like to chat with us about how to detect fraud, the internal controls we recommend, or how to put these practices into place, we’re here to help!
+Book a free consultation with our team and start protecting your business from fraud.